The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

 In recent years, mounting evidence has pointed to a growing population of nitrogen-enriched galaxies at high redshift, including both star-forming systems and AGN hosts \citep{schaerer2026, cataldi2025, curti2024, Napolitano2025b, flury2025, isobe2025, tripodi2025, ji2024, rizzuti2025, stiavelli2025, topping2024, zhu2025, zhu2026, hayes2025}.
 In particular, \citet{cataldi2025} presented a comprehensive analysis of $\sim500$ nitrogen emitters at $z\sim2$–6, showing that high-redshift galaxies exhibit a systematic enhancement in N/O relative to the local relation, with $\Delta({\rm N/O}) \sim 0.18$ dex on average.
 This enhancement is metallicity dependent, reaching $\sim0.3$–0.4 dex at $12+\log(\rm O/H)\lesssim8.1$.
 This turn-over point is, by definition, affected as well by the turn-over point from the N/O vs O/H relation, which changes slightly depending on the methodology used for the chemical abundance estimations \citep{vincenzo2016, andrews2013, perezdiaz2021}.
 A similar picture emerges for AGN host galaxies: a stacking analysis of Type~I and Type~II AGN hosts at $z\sim4$–7 reports elevated nitrogen abundances, with $\log(\rm N/O)>-0.6$ \citep{isobe2025}.
 Nitrogen enhancement has been explained invoking several processes.
-For instance, it has been suggested that super star clusters containing Wolf-Rayet stars and massive stars ($M\gtrsim 10^4~\rm M_\odot$) are the most likely culprits of N-enhancement \citep{zhu2026}.
+For instance, it has been suggested that super star clusters containing Wolf-Rayet stars and massive stars ($M\gtrsim 10^4~\rm M_\odot$) are the most likely culprits of N-enhancement \citep{berg2026b, zhu2026, marqueschaves2024, charbonnel2023}.
 In detail, massive stars with low metallicity and high angular velocity may produce nitrogen in the first Myrs of their existence: the high rotation favors the transportation of the C into the core causing a bottleneck in the CNO cycle.
 This makes N destruction highly inefficient and, therefore, nitrogen accumulates and is easily ejected in the surrounding medium through stellar winds or stellar collapse \citep{meynet2002, zhu2026}.
-Interestingly, some high-z `N-enhanced' galaxies have also been interpreted as proto-clusters that would later evolve into globular clusters in the local universe \citep{cameron2023, senchyna2024, ji2025, schaerer2025}.
+Interestingly, based on this scenario, some high-z `N-enhanced' galaxies have also been interpreted as proto-globular clusters that would later evolve into globular clusters in the local universe \citep{cameron2023, senchyna2024, ji2025, schaerer2025}.
+Alternatively, the nitrogen enrichment may arise from pollution from Pop III stars \citep{Maiolino2024b}, AGB stars, and tidal disruption of stars from BH encounters \citep{cameron2023, johnson2023, watanabe2024}.
+Specifically, the presence of Pop III candidates in the environment of GN-z11 suggests that nearly pristine star formation may coexist with more evolved systems, potentially imprinting unusual CNO abundance patterns on nearby gas \citep{Maiolino2024b}.
+A more classical channel involves intermediate-mass AGB stars \citep{dantona2023}; however, at the highest redshifts this scenario requires very early star formation, and rapid stellar evolution.
+Finally, if a central black hole is present, tidal stripping or disruption of stars could expose and inject CNO-processed, nitrogen-rich material into the nuclear gas, naturally producing a highly localized enhancement in N/O and N/C \citep{cameron2023, johnson2023}.
+These scenarios are therefore appealing because they can operate on small spatial scales, but they generally require fine-tuned conditions and remain difficult to distinguish observationally.